St3451/Structural_Bioinformatics/assignment4/README.md

 ## Exercise 2

-Using the base pair probability information of the affected region in `dot_plot_matrix` file (obtained from [RNAsnp webserver](https://rth.dk/resources/rnasnp/)), find the base pair in the wild type sequence with the highest probability and compare it to the probability of the same base pair position in the mutant version.
+Using the base pair probability information of the affected region in `dot_plot_matrix.txt` file (obtained from [RNAsnp webserver](https://rth.dk/resources/rnasnp/)), find the base pair in the wild type sequence with the highest probability and compare it to the probability of the same base pair position in the mutant version.

 ```python
 def file_to_matrix(text_file):